galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 ## Stage 5 - Publish

-> Publishing is the art of working on a creative idea and turning it into a masterpiece​!
+> Publishing is the art of working on a creative idea and turning it into a masterpiece!
 {: .quote author="Unknown"}

 ><warning-title>Publishing closed FAIR materials</warning-title>